ayubf/BasicGAN/notes/Types of Layers.md

 $$

 ## 2. [LeakyReLU](https://pytorch.org/docs/stable/generated/torch.nn.LeakyReLU.html#torch.nn.LeakyReLU)
-* LeakyReLU: takes a vector as input and replaces all values less than the leak parameter are replaced by multiplying them by the leak parameter.
+* LeakyReLU: takes a vector as input and replaces all values less than the leak parameter by multiplying them by the leak parameter.
 * Applies non-linear operation on an input vector such that given $l$ as the leak parameter,

 $$